 Since April 2019, I am working on my mobility project From parallel corpora to multilingual exercises - Making use of large text collections and crowdsourcing techniques for innovative autonomous language learning applications funded by the SNF, partly at Språkbanken in Gothenburg and partly at GR@ELin Barcelona.

 I studied Computational Linguistics at the IMS in Stuttgart.
 During my studies I spent two years in Barcelona where I had the opportunity to participate in the PATExpert project at the TALN group and, later on, write my diploma thesis about dialogue interaction in role-playing video games.

 Following my graduation, I led the development of digital cinema content logistics in an international firm (now Ymagis), resuming work that I had carried out for several years as student.
-Since 2013, I work as PhD student in the SPARCLING project (terminating in 2017), investigating methods for assembling and querying large multiparallel corpora with a special focus on multilingual alignment.
+From 2013 to 2017, I worked as PhD student in the SPARCLING project, investigating methods for assembling and querying large multiparallel corpora with a special focus on multilingual alignment.

 Having learned programming in high school, I used to write small applications to support my own language acquisition (vocabulary and inflection) and later on continued developing language learning software with schoolmates, which brought us several prizes in the Jugend forscht competition.
 In 2017, I spent two months at Språkbanken in Gothenburg to learn about their approaches to corpus-based language learning applications.

 Teaching and supervision

 Starting in fall semester 2014 (HS14), I have been giving the last lecture in the programming techniques for computational linguistics series (PCL III), in HS15 together with Peter Makarov and in HS16 with Fabio Rinaldi.
 This lecture is centered around designing and implementing interactive applications (in contrast to processing pipelines) with complex data structures.
 Another key aspect of the lecture is software development in teams employing version control.